JHU-ACEL/acel-isaaclab/README.md

-# Template for Isaac Lab Projects
+# Isaac Lab Environments For Training Robots with RL Libraries and Visualizing in Isaac Sim

 ## Overview

-This project/repository serves as a template for building projects or extensions based on Isaac Lab.
+This project/repository was generated using the [Isaac Lab Template Generator](https://isaac-sim.github.io/IsaacLab/main/source/overview/own-project/template.html).
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.
+It for development in an isolated environment, outside of the core Isaac Lab repository.

-**Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
-- `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

-**Keywords:** extension, template, isaaclab

 ## Installation

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
-  We recommend using the conda installation as it simplifies calling Python scripts from the terminal.
+  The conda installation is recommended as it simplifies calling Python scripts from the terminal.

 - Clone or copy this project/repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):

-- Using a python interpreter that has Isaac Lab installed, install the library in editable mode using:
+- From the root directory, run the below command to install the project:

     ```bash
     # use 'PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda